Baby-friendly, todder-friendly, child-friendly holiday cottage, Yorkshire Dales

 Off-road walk from Austwick to Feizor & back along the Pennine bridleway (Austwick has a good playground and Feizor has a lovely café with ice-creams – great incentive to get there .)

 Kirkby Lonsdale – take the bus to Kirkby Lonsdale, a picturesque local market town, where you can play in the river, walk along a safe off-road path to the town and have a bacon butty/ice-cream at the famous Devil’s Bridge picnic spot.
+There is a playground and a chocolate shop with a small but impressive ‘enchanted chocolate mine’.

 The market town of Hawes makes a great day out.
 A good itineray is the Countryside Museum (the railway carriage section is very hands on and is ideal for children) which has a great playground across the road, followed by a walk through the beautiful cobbled streets to the Creamery which offers tours and generous tastings of its famous cheeses.
-The very reasonably priced visitor’s centre has been recently updated and is a good wet weather destination for youngters.
+The very reasonably priced visitor’s centre has been recently updated and is a good wet weather destination for youngsters.

 Gisburn Forest is a lovely drive out with forest & resevoir walks.
 For younger children, there is a small adventure playground next to the café (not always open).